maschere/pyjop-levels/README.md

 # pyjop-levels
 This repository contains the source-code for most of the levels included in [JOY OF PROGRAMMING](https://store.steampowered.com/app/2216770).
 If you are creating your own levels this might be a good starting point.
-Beware that these source codes include spoilers about each levels and might make it easier for you to solve them.
+Beware that these sources include spoilers about each level and might make it easier for you to solve them.

 # Contributing